Ahead of the Summit of the Future, UNGA78 and NYC Climate Week, September 2024

 As we approach the Summit for the Future, the 79th Session of the United Nations General Assembly (UNGA79), and NYC Climate Week, the global community stands at a critical juncture.
 Two of the most pressing issues of our time—climate change and antimicrobial resistance (AMR)—are at the forefront of this year’s high-level discussions.
 Despite the increasing recognition that these two crises are deeply interconnected, efforts remain siloed.
 As global health and climate actors seek to accelerate efforts to achieve the new commitments set out in the upcoming Political Declaration on AMR (2024), the Pact for the Future, and the interconnected United Nations Sustainable Development Goals (SDGs) by 2030, research initiatives, investment strategies and health solutions must consistently integrate a lens to climate change.
 While neither crisis can be solved overnight, but will require a committed, long-term engagement, One Health strategies will help ensure the global population and health systems are not left ill-equipped to prevent or respond to an unprecedented public health and environmental crisis.

-AMR threatens human and animal health, the environment, market economies and equity within societies.
+AMR threatens human and animal health, the environment, and market economies within societies.
 The World Health Organization (WHO) has listed AMR as one of the top 10 threats to global health.
 WHO estimates that 1.27 million deaths in 2019 are directly attributed to drug-resistant infection around the globe.
 New 2024 research from the Lancet suggests that if left unchecked, AMR infections could increase nearly 70% by 2050 – with the world seeing more than 39 million cumulative deaths between 2025 and 2050.
 This impact on populations will result in an additional loss of $3.4 trillion (about $10,000 per person in the US) of annual GDP and push 24 million people (about the population of Texas) into extreme poverty in the next decade.1

 The threat of AMR lies in the rise and spread of infections that are difficult, or even potentially impossible, to treat with antimicrobial medicines.
 This threat will be further exacerbated by climate change, leaving people, particularly those in low-to middle income countries who will be disproportionably impacted by climate change, dying of infections that have been treatable for decades.